Disney World Restaurant Reservations

 Disney Dining Reservation Cancellation Policy

-For all table service restaurant reservations, guests will have to provide a credit card guarantee.
-If the reservation needs to be cancelled, but isn't done one day in advance [at most dining locations], a $10 per person charge will be made to the card.
-Reservations can be cancelled up to 11:59 p.m. the day before the reservation to avoid the charge.
+For all table service restaurant reservations, guests will have to provide a credit card guaranteeupon booking.
+If the reservation needs to be cancelled, but isn't done two hours in advance [at most dining locations], a $10 per person charge will be made to the card.
+Reservations can be cancelled up to two hours prior to the reservation time to avoid the charge at MOST restaurants.
 To cancel, guests can call (407) WDW-CNCL, stop by any table service restaurant front desk, call (407) WDW-DINE, or use your My Disney Experience app.
 You may want to consider modifying your reservation to a different date as well.
 Reservations can also be made and cancelled online at www.DisneyWorld.com/Dining.

-Some locations require pre-payment, such as Cinderella's Royal Table, Hoop-Dee-Doo Musical Revue, and the Spirit of Aloha Dinner Show.
+Some locations require pre-payment, such as Cinderella's Royal Table and Hoop-Dee-Doo Musical Revue.
 If these reservations aren't cancelled one day in advance, the full amount will be charged.

 This policy is in place for both Disney owned and operated restaurants, as well as operating participants.